gabor-boros/questdb-stock-market-dashboard/README.md

     app.run_server(host="0.0.0.0", debug=settings.debug)
 ```

-We are done!
-As every piece took its place, we can try our application with real data.
-Make sure that the Docker containers are started and execute `PYTHONPATH=. python app/main.py` from the project root:
+We are now ready!
+As every piece takes its place, we can try our application
+with actual data.
+Make sure that the Docker containers are started and execute
+`PYTHONPATH=. python app/main.py` from the project root:

 ```shell
 $ PYTHONPATH=. python app/main.py